| Satisfaction Through Frustration: Why Don't You

 deleting, editing, and concentrating on a single story for what can be as

-If you’re a Mom with three kids under the age of five, a job outside the
+long as two years or even more.
+Do You Actually Have Time to Write?
+If you�re a Mom with three kids under the age of five, a job outside the

-home as well, and you haven’t had a full night of sleep since, oh, gosh,
+home as well, and you haven�t had a full night of sleep since, oh, gosh,

-when Clinton was in the White House, well, then, maybe you’re too busy just
+when Clinton was in the White House, well, then, maybe you�re too busy just

 now.
-You may think it’s your right to have it all, but I believe that it’s
+You may think it�s your right to have it all, but I believe that it�s

-If you’re in this position, but you know that writing is a dream that has
+simply too exhausting to have it all at the same time.
+If you�re in this position, but you know that writing is a dream that has

 been with you forever, and will be with you later, keep yourself in

 training.
-Read – read what you love; read critically and keep expanding your
+Read � read what you love; read critically and keep expanding your

-Write, too – but perhaps this isn’t the time of your life to start work
+mind.
+Read, too, about writing.
+Write, too � but perhaps this isn�t the time of your life to start work

 on a 1,500-page trilogy.
 Write letters, e-mails, scenes, blogs, short